What is responsible leadership and why is it important?

 The La Trobe Business School is a PRME Champion.
 PRME Champions are an elite group of organisations identified by the United Nations as thought leaders.
 PRME Champions undertake advanced tasks and innovative projects that respond to systemic challenges faced by the PRME community.

 Champions are recognised as ambassadors of the United Nations PRME initiative.
 They engage with and support local businesses and peer institutions, including playing a visible role in PRME Chapters, PRME Regional Meetings and with Global Compact Local Networks.

 Australia’s first PRME Champion

-The La Trobe Business School is proud to be the first university in Australia to hold Champion status.
+The La Trobe Business School was the first university in Australia to hold Champion status.
 We were also one of the first 100 business schools and universities around the world to actively endorse the United Nation-backed initiative to promote corporate responsibility and sustainability in business education.

 How will it help in your career?

 By integrating responsible management into our MBA, we develop the capabilities of our students to be future generators of sustainable value for business and society, and to work towards an inclusive and sustainable global economy.

 The UN Global Compact is the world’s largest corporate sustainability initiative with 12,000+ signatories in 170 countries, including 8,000 companies.
 Our PRME Champion status means our students receive access to internships and volunteer opportunities with the PRME Secretariat and Global Compact, as well as student competitions co-organised by PRME Secretariat and/or the Global Compact.